 We devote our practice to comprehensively developing an estate plan for you.
-Wills, trusts, powers of attorney, and other documents all work together to ensure your wishes and end-of-life directives are carried out as you desire.
+Wills, trusts, powers of attorney, irrevocable trusts, and other documents all work together to ensure your wishes and end-of-life directives are carried out as you desire.
 We work with you to discern your goals, concerns, and risks unique to your family.
 Only then do we draft the specific documents to incorporate all aspects of your plan to achieve the desired results.

 Trusts are structures that enable a party, called the Trustee, to hold and manage assets for a Beneficiary.
 Many clients elect for a revocable living trust to avoid probate and secure protections for themselves, their spouses, and children.
 A revocable living trust allows clients to: